Note that USENET contains impersonations and forgeries of "Dan Kettler" and "Bruce Daniel Kettler."

 founder of alt.paranormal.

-His made statements about his original intention in creating alt.paranormal.
+His statement about his original intention in creating alt.paranormal is referenced here:

 It is the opinion of long-lived participants in paranormal, UFO, (alt.paranet.ufo)